AlexBulankou/ai-talk1/labinstructions.md

 ###Task 1.
 Create Application Insights Resources

 Create Application Insights resources.
 Azure allows setting access permissions on resource group level.
-To demonstrate this scenario, each Application Insights component should be created in it's own resource group.
+To demonstrate this scenario, each Application Insights component should be created in its own resource group.

 1. Open Azure portal at [portal.azure.com](https://portal.azure.com)
 2. Press "+" sign in the left upper corner, type "Application Insights"